hgminerva/Grants-Program/applications/Humidefi.md

 #### Technologies

-1. **Substrate** - Humidefi is a custom parachain using Substrate, change of behavior in Humidefi is done by modifying the code that specifies the rules and functionality unique to the blockchain.
+1. **Substrate** - Humidefi is a custom parachain using Substrate, change of behavior in Humidefi is done by modifying the code that specifies the rules and functionality unique to Substrate.
 It includes
     1. Runtime Modules: These are components of the blockchain that define the rules for transactions, state transitions, and other aspects of the blockchain's behavior.
     2. Smart Contracts: If the blockchain supports smart contracts, developers can include code for these contracts within the parachain code.
     3. Consensus Mechanism: The code also includes the rules for achieving consensus within the parachain, determining how blocks are produced and validated.